NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

 Both the :py:class:`~nwbinspector.nwbinspector.inspect_all` and :py:class:`~nwbinspector.nwbinspector.inspect_nwb`
 functions return generators.
 That is, they do not actually run any checks on any NWBFile until the user performs an iteration command on them.
-The simplest way of doing this as simply casting the generator as a ``list``, *i.e.*, ``list(inspect_nwb(...))`` which will automatically complete all checks.
+The simplest way of doing this is to cast the generator as a ``list``, *i.e.*, ``list(inspect_nwb(...))`` which will automatically complete all checks.

 However, if a user chooses, they can harness these generators in more sophisticated ways.
 If you want to stop the